Female football student equipment managers shed light on working in male-dominated sport

 “We are literally student-athletes,” Powell, a graduate student, said.
 “We have to be up with them or before them and we leave later than them.”

-The hours are long and the work is strenuous at times, but all four women got involved with equipment management because of their desire to work in college football.
+The hours are long and the work is strenuous at times, but all four women got involved with equipment management because of their desire to work in football.

 De La Torre, a senior, wasn’t sure what being an equipment manager was, but she was interested enough to reach out to the head of football operations at UM, who directed her to her now boss, Sam Nichols.
 Nichols called her in for an interview and hired her on the spot.